flipacholas/Architecture-of-consoles/articles/xbox.md

 {{% inner_markdown %}}
 We have previously seen how [troublesome]({{< ref "playstation-2#preventing-past-mishaps" >}}) this design can be sometimes.
 Nonetheless, programs can address this issue by spreading their data between different banks of memory.
 NV2A implements a **switching network** that enables different units (CPU, GPU, etc) to concurrently access them.

-Furthermore, the console features an internal HardDisk, and it *so happens* to be setup with three partitions of 750 MiB each reserved for temporary storage.
+Furthermore, the console features an internal HardDisk, and it *so happens* to be set up with three partitions of 750 MiB each reserved for temporary storage.
 The CPU can offload some of its data from main RAM, then upload it back whenever it's needed.
 Bear in mind this is a manual process and does not involve virtual RAM.
 {{% /inner_markdown %}}

 {{< /float_group >}}